Legio III Italica: History

 In 285, a detachment of the Legion possibly took part in the campaign of Maximian to Africa.
 Selected existing soldiers of the Legion cohort was as Tertiani by the year 300 as legionis comitatenses in the field army Comes the Illyrici had been incorporated.
 They were under the command of the Magister Peditum Praesentalis.

 Since the end of the 5th century the Rhaetian Legion no longer appears as a cohesive unit.
-Rather, they had been reorganized under the leadership of sub-prefect into six major detachments.
+Rather, they had been reorganized under the leadership of a sub-prefect into six major detachments.
 Approximately 1,000 men were probably still stationed at Castra Regina.

 Since the main source for this is the Notitia Dignitatum, apparently it no longer reflects the original unit with the pars inferior (the section between Regensburg and Passau), and can probably be taken more as detachments for the early 4th century.
 According to the Notitia Dignitatum, the northern border of Raetia was now formed of the pars superior (upper part), with larger departments of the Legion stationed in Submuntorio and Vallato.

 The western boundary was the pars media (middle part) with the city Cambodunum and border post Vemania to Cassilacum.
 The Legio III Italica was now "under the decree of the Most Honourable General of the provinces Raetiae I and II" (Sub dispositione viri spectabilis ducis provinciae Raetiae primae et secundae).
 It was spread over five locations, where each detachment was again led by its own Praefectus.

-A passage of the Notitia Dignitatum states: